 With my wife and two children, I live in Vancouver, British Columbia, the ancestral land of many peoples and a city in the throes of adolescence, awkward, charming, and full of unrealised potential.

 I am always on the lookout for new collaborations.
-Please get in touch to tell me about your project:
+Please get in touch to tell me about your project.

 Peter M Wenger, 2025